top of page

 Tailoring Themes to the Prospect

-Basic discovery is easy once you have Summary Slides.
-Reps present each point on the slide and ask the prospect to confirm if it’s on target.
-If it is, they ask the prospect to elaborate and focus on it during the rest of the conversation.
-If it isn’t, they steer away from that point during the call.
+The first step is to understand the prospect better by using Summary Slides as a foundation for discovery.
+Reps present each point on the slides and ask the prospect to confirm if it’s on target.
+If it is, they ask the prospect more questions about it and focus on it during the rest of the conversation.
+If the point isn't on target, they steer away from it during the call.

 The Summary Slides get more and more customized until they become an unbeatable overview of your product’s value for that specific deal: